Skip to main content

 How much does participation cost?

 We do not charge a fee for participation in our Support Groups.
+Groups are free for as long as participants would like to attend.
 We invite families and friends to make tax-deductible contributions.
 Contributions are voluntary.
 No family is ever denied services because they cannot contribute.
-Because the Center is a non-profit organization, we rely on contributions from families and the community to provide the $1,000 per year needed to cover the costs for each child/teen participant.
-Because we provide support groups and not therapy, insurance policies do not cover our services.
+Because CBC is a non-profit organization, we rely on contributions from families and the community to provide the $1600+ needed to cover the costs for each participant per year.
+Because we provide support groups and not therapy, insurance policies do not cover our services and we never ask for insurance information from participants.

 Is there a long waiting list?

-How long after the death does a family need to wait before calling?
+How long after a death do I need to wait before joining a group?

-A family can call and start the process for participation as soon as they think they are ready.
-We believe each person and family grieves differently, and the family is the best judge of when they are ready to deal with the death in a peer support group forum.
+Participants can call and start the process for participation as soon as they think they are ready.
+We believe each person and family grieves differently, and they are the best judge of when they are ready to deal with the death in a peer support group forum.
+We do ask that the person who experienced the loss contacts CBC directly.
+The reason for this is often a caring friend or colleague may make the call to CBC, but the person grieving is not ready to join a group and when our team reaches out, they are often confused and could become upset.

-How long is a family expected to attend groups?
+How long should I expect to attend groups?

 What if my child/teen needs private therapy?

-We have a list of referral resources who counsel children, teens, and/or adults with grief issues.
-At your request we will provide you contact information about individual therapists and resources.
-We do not endorse therapists, but provide you information by which you can select a therapist for your particular needs.
+We maintain a list of resources to refer individuals to therapists who provide services to children, teens, and/or adults with grief issues.
+At your request, we will provide you with contact information about individual therapists and resources.
+We do not endorse therapists but will provide you information by which you can select a therapist for your particular needs.

 Affiliations